Vonage/vivid/components/menu/readme.md

-### `vwc-menu`
+# `vwc-menu`

 `vwc-menu` is a surfacing menu component, showing up on demand, eg upon user action.
-`vwc-menu` fetured with internal list, while all LightDOM elements of it become children of that list.
+`vwc-menu` fetured with an internal list, while all LightDOM elements of it become children of that list.

-> This component is an extension of [<mwc-menu>](https://github.com/material-components/material-components-web-components/tree/master/packages/menu).
+> This component is an extension of [\<mwc-menu\>](https://github.com/material-components/material-components-web-components/tree/master/packages/menu).

+# Usage

-Usage example in HTML:
+Usage example:
 ```html
 <vwc-menu>
 	<vwc-list-item>Item 1</vwc-list-item>